Who to Contact for Help #

 Here are our tips for getting the help you need

-- Always telephone when seeking help rather than sending Facebook messages, emails etc. as rescues may not have time to check electronic messages very often.
-There are some rescues who co-ordinate via Messenger or WhatsApp but only use these methods if directly instructed to do so by their website or voicemail for example.
+1. In general, it’s best to telephone when seeking help rather than sending Facebook messages, emails etc. as rescues may not have time to check electronic messages very often.
+There are some rescues who co-ordinate via Messenger or WhatsApp but only use these methods if directly instructed to do so by their directory listing, website or voicemail for example.
+If in doubt, default to a phone call.

-If you’re struggling to find the help you need, you can contact our helpdesk and our volunteers will provide assistance, including checking the Heroes list for anyone in your area.
+If you’ve had no luck finding help, you can contact our helpdesk and our volunteers will provide assistance, including checking our back up ‘Community Heroes’ list for any micro rescues or independent rehabbers in your area.

 Some Other Things to Remember #

 While you’re waiting to secure help from a wildlife rescue, there are some important things you can do to maximise the animal’s chances of survival.
-You can read more about them here.
+There is detailed, practical advice on next steps, from capturing an animal, taking care of them short-term, contacting a wildlife rescue, and transporting the animal to them at helpwildlife.co.uk/advice/practical-advice-for-finders.